Parks, Streets And Public Facilities Maintenance Superintendent

 - Prepare and administer a budget.

-- Administer a variety of parks and recreation programs and activities.
+- Develop, implement, and administer a variety of maintenance programs and activities.

 - Research, write, oversee and monitor grants.